alex-michaud/bun-hono-boilerplate/README.md

 - It allows you to document your API standardly.
 - It allows other developers to understand your API without having to read the code.
 - It allows generating a client SDK for your API.
 (React, Angular, Vue, etc.)
-- It allows generating a MCP (Model-Context-Protocol)
+- It allows generating an MCP (Model-Context-Protocol)

 ```bash
 bun add -d swagger-jsdoc @types/swagger-jsdoc